Co-theory of sorted profinite groups for PAC structures: Weak Independence Theorem and NSOP

 where $\varphi(\bar{x},\bar{\alpha})$ is an $\mathcal{L}$-formula and $Q$ is a tuple of quantifiers.
 Let $\bar{a}\in E$.
 We have the following sequence of equivalences

 Here ends the proof of the claim.

 We embed $(M,E)$ over $E$ into $(M^\ast,F^\ast)$ and so obtain $(M_0,E)$ as the image of this embedding. \end{proof}

-\begin{definition} Suppose that $\mathfrak{M}$ is a somehow saturated $\mathcal{L}$-structure and $\ind^{\circ}$ is a ternary relation on all small subsets of $\mathfrak{M}$.
+\begin{definition} Suppose that $\mathfrak{M}$ is a somewhat saturated $\mathcal{L}$-structure and $\ind^{\circ}$ is a ternary relation on all small subsets of $\mathfrak{M}$.
 We say that $\ind^{\circ}$ satisfies \emph{the Independence Theorem over a model} if the following holds:

 \end{definition}